 Also it is very important to have the right type of HInges and Drawer runners to work and last as they should.
 There are only a couple of Brands that offer a LIFETIME WARRANTY, 1 being BLUM which is why we choose to use these in all our products.

 Being able to DESIGN to FIT is very important.
 In some cases, yes, off the shelf cabinets will fit, but as there is no such thing as a standard room, standard cabinets will NOT fit unless you either have mismatching cabinets & door widths that look odd and fillers to 'fill in' areas that dont fit.
 Having too many small cabinets will waste space (more divisions) than a free flowing design with larger cabinets.
 Being able to centre appliances and sinks as required .... and more importantly use ANY brand of Appliance the customer wants and have the cabinets tailor made to fit those appliances.

 Yes, the price of a Custom Kitchen can be more than a Flatpack product ..... in most circustances.
-What we have acheived though through buying power is QUALITY, THE ABILITY TO TOTALL Y CUSTOMISE, FULL DESIGN SERVICE & CAN WORK WITH BUDGETS.
-In most cases, we can actually compete on price with many FLATPACK companies.
-Many start of looking cheap in price but end up being more expensive, giving you less.
+What we have acheived though through buying power is QUALITY, THE ABILITY TO TOTALL Y CUSTOMISE, FREE DESIGN SERVICE in-store & CAN WORK WITH BUDGETS.
+In most cases, we can actually compete on price with many FLATPACK companies even though we do use better products.
+Many start looking cheap in price but end up being more expensive, giving you less.
 Some of the high profile Companies work on a PERCEPTION of CHEAPNESS when in fact, the only thing cheap is the product itself and certainly not the price.